State Farm Navigation

 Based on our Heuristic analysis we created 3 main goals

-Highlight the users most desired actions so they can start these processes on any page.
+Highlight the users’ primary actions so they are available on every page.

 Display the types and categories of products we offer in a way that makes sense to the user.